sirnewton01/post-web/design.md

 as incapable of learning and instead provide them with a system that is more learnable.
 This will help to lower the barrier between user and developer.

+Unix and other time sharing systems taught us that a single computer can serve multiple tasks and users at the same time.
+Websites and cloud services took this a step further and made a cluster of machines appear as one.
+Still, there are boundaries between different websites, cloud services and even our local computer that we use to interact with it.
+It makes it difficult to assemble unique combinations of different services unless the sites directly support the interaction.
+What if you could assemble resources from a number of different systems into one place to support a specific task that you wanted to run?
+You could pick some storage from one place, a display from another, some content from a few different places and use either the CPU of your local machine or a remote one to create a report, analzye some data, or even view some media.
+All the while, the details of what you are doing are not hidden from you, instead they are tools at your disposal and the system behaves as one.